 Listing below is alphabetical by last name.

-Alexis Bugajski — Writer: Theater
+Alexis Bugajski — Writer, Chicago Theater Calendar Manager

 Alexis is a theater reviewer, travel bug, media specialist, and burger & beer enthusiast.
 During the day she works in the advertising business as a senior communications designer.
 When night falls, or when she can escape to New York, she’s hitting the theaters to see as many shows as she can.
 And whenever she’s not at her desk or in the audience, she’s out seeking the best burger and beer offerings in Chicago.

-Jacob Davis — Writer: Theater, Opera
+Jacob Davis — Writer